Rocket Lab Neutron: Operations

-On 28 February 2022, Rocket Lab announced that Neutron will launch from the Mid-Atlantic Regional Spaceport (MARS) within NASA's Wallops Flight Facility on the eastern coast of Virginia.
+On February 28, 2022, Rocket Lab announced that Neutron will launch from the Mid-Atlantic Regional Spaceport (MARS) within NASA's Wallops Flight Facility on the eastern coast of Virginia.
 It was also announced that the company will build a 250,000 square feet manufacturing and operations facility adjacent to the Wallops Flight Facility.
-Ground was broken for this facility on 11 April 2022.
-As of December 2021, Rocket Lab is planning for the first launch to take place no earlier than 2024.
+Ground was broken for this facility on April 11, 2022.
+As of December 2021, Rocket Lab is planning for the first launch to take place no earlier than July 2025.
+Test firing of Neutron's Archimedes engine occurred at NASA's Stennis Space Center in Hancock County, Mississippi.